mlepage/karmbat/README.md

 Known Issues
 ------------

-The game is currently configured for a Sony DualShock 3 PS3 controller.
-Your mileage may vary.
-Keyboard allows movement using WASD or cursor keys, but there's no way to shoot until I update the code.

 The red tank's turret glitches.
 This does not affect shots.
 This started occurring sometime during development and I did not have time to fix it.